mehargupta98/text-generation/README.md

-# Text Generation using RNNs and LSTMs
+# Text Generation using RNN and LSTM